Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 • Praise effort more than “accomplishments.”
 With a growth mindset, we see effort, perseverance, and personal progress as a win.
 For example, learning to read a sight word for the first time, regardless of their grade in class.

-• Put a white board on your child’s bedroom door.
-Every day write something positive about your child’s efforts on the white board.
+• Put a whiteboard on your child’s bedroom door.
+Every day, write something positive about your child’s efforts on the whiteboard.
 Like when they are “caught being kind.”

 • Anchor in the child’s triumphs with a song you play each time they overcome a challenge.
-“Hey Now, You’re an All Star” is a good one.
+“All Star” by Smash Mouth is a good one.

 • Have a failure party.
 Celebrate when your child has turned lemons into lemonade!